 Use the calculator above to try out both methods and see how the calculations differ.
 You can switch between the two methods to see how much interest you'll pay with each method, and when you'll be debt free!

 As you can see, paying down debt can be complicated, so getting a clear picture of your finances and cash flow is a crucial first step to setting yourself up for success.
-Monarch is helping thousands of households navigate their financial life and achieve peace of mind, join them by signing up today.
+Monarch is helping thousands of households navigate their financial life and achieve peace of mind.